redien/reuse-lang/design-decisions/2022-02-07-annotations-on-definitions.md

 - Arguably the keywords could just be added to the function names themselves.
   - Calling code would then be coupled to the other uses of this code since they have to specify the keywords.

+- A fully fledged macro system could do this and more.
+  - Some use-cases would still need an external compiler step but macros would allow us to define new syntax like this.

 # Open Questions